Atlas975/Notes/OperatingSystems/Caching.md

 > ![[Pasted image 20230115165412.png|450|450]]

+# Cache policies

+## Write-through
+- Data between cache and main memory is always kept in sync as data is immediately written into both locations on every access
+- Every write operation has more overhead,  only a valid bit is required

+## Write-back
+- Data is only written into cache, data only reaches main when explicitly requested or when the cache line is written out
+- Less overhead for write operation, but both a valid and **dirty bit required** to maintain sync
 # Caching pitfalls
 ## Coldstart initialisation
 - When an empty cache is initialised, it offers no performance speed ups due to constant cache misses with the majority of reads coming directly from disk